cerylean/restaurant_forecasting/README.md

  ![Feature Importance](images/feature_importance.png)

- Note that this graph is focused only on once specific item.
-However, it is clear that only a handful of features are impacting the models overall outcome.
+ Note that this graph is focused only on **one** specific item.
+It is clear that only a handful of features are impacting this item's overall predictive outcome.
 This is led by number of covers, followed by last year and last week's item performance.
+Since other items might depend on some of the less important features here to account for things like time dependencies or seasonality (i.e. a weekly special or a fall menu offering), I decided to leave all the features in place for now and proceed.
  ___

  ### The Results